chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 ---
 layout: post
 title: "Mp3ID3Tagger: a native macOS app to edit the ID3 tag of your mp3 files written using RxSwift and RxCocoa"
-description: "The third post of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
+description: "The third of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
 In this post I will talk about Mp3ID3Tagger, a macOS application to edit id3 tag of your mp3 files."
 date: 2018-05-09
 image: /assets/images/posts/mp3id3tagger-logo.jpg